Abelianization and fixed point properties of units in integral group rings: Preliminaries

 \begin{corollary} A finitely generated group has property \FA if and only if it is neither an HNN extension nor a non-trivial amalgamated product. \end{corollary}

 Unfortunately for property \FR such a group-theoretical description is still an open problem.
-The following results are well-known and straightforward to prove.
-They will be used throughout the rest of the paper (mostly) without further notice.
+The following properties are well-known (in case of \FA a proof can be found in \cite[I.6.3 Examples 1-4]{Serre}, and the other cases can be handled in a similar fashion) and will (mostly) be used without further notice.